rainihelmstadter/snow-drought-modeling/README.md

 ### Instructions

 Use the environment.yml file to create a Python environment suitable for working through the notebooks.
+Notebooks are numbered in the order they should be used.
+Note: the file structure listed for the data directories is applicable to my machines; you may want to update to fit yours.
 The file will be updated as the project progresses.
 In future releases, the repository will move to an src architecture.

 ### Citations